Charities regulator flags focus on fraud

 ACNC Commissioner Sue Woodward.

-The ACNC said a surge in new charity applications sparked by the introduction of new NFP self-review return requirements by the Australian Taxation Office (ATO) were a factor in the failure to meet its own charity registration targets.
+The ACNC said a surge in new charity applications sparked by the introduction of new NFP self-review return requirements by the Australian Taxation Office (ATO) were a factor in its failure to meet its own charity registration targets.

 The report revealed the average application rate for May and June 2023 was 31.5% higher than for the entire 2021–2022 year.